you-dont-need/You-Dont-Need-Momentjs/README.md

 1. [Is Leap Year](#is-leap-year)
 1. [Is a Date](#is-a-date)

-⚠️ _Note that the version of date-fns used in this example is [v2](https://date-fns.org/v2.0.0-alpha.16/docs/Getting-Started), [See v1 docs](https://date-fns.org/docs/Getting-Started)_
+⚠️ _Note that The provided examples of date-fns are for [v2](https://date-fns.org/v2.0.0-alpha.16/docs/Getting-Started) which is in pre-release right now.
+[See v1 docs](https://date-fns.org/docs/Getting-Started) for the current release._

 ## Parse